Zoroastrianism and Islam: An Evaluation on Similarities

 This situation is similar in Islam.
 Belief in the hereafter is essential.
 People are in a test in this world where they live temporarily, and those who do good deeds in this world will be rewarded or punished in the hereafter.

-“They believe in what has been revealed to you and what has been revealed before you.
-They also firmly believe in the Hereafter.”
-(Quran, Surat al-Baqara, Verse 4)
+“and who believe in what has been revealed to you ˹O Prophet and what was revealed before you, and have sure faith in the Hereafter.”
+(Quran, Surat al-Baqara, 4)

-On the fourth day after death, the soul of the believer is judged.
-After death, the soul will pass through the “Chinvat Bridge” while passing to the other realm.
-While the middle of this bridge is like the face of a sword for the irreligious, they cannot cross it and fall into hell.
-(Small, 109)
+According to Zooastrism, on the fourth day after death, the soul of the believer is judged.
+After death, the soul will pass through the “Chinvat Bridge”.
+The middle of this bridge is like the face of a sword for the irreligious, they cannot cross it and fall into hell.

-Similarly, the Sirat Bridge is seen in Islam.
-For those who believe, the Sirat Bridge will be an easy way and they will pass easily.
+Similarly, the as-sirat is seen in Islam.
+For those who believe, the as-sirat will be an easy way and they will pass easily.
 However, for those who do not believe, who do polytheism or who have a lot of sins, they will be sharper than the sword and they will fall.

 ARMAGEDDON

-“On the Day of Judgment you will see those who lied against Allah, their faces will be blackened.
-Is there no place in hell for the arrogant ones!?”
-(Quran, Surah Zumer, Verse 60.)
+“On the Day of Judgment you will see those who lied about Allah with their faces gloomy.
+Is Hell not a ˹fitting˺ home for the arrogant?”
+(Quran, Surah Zumer, 60.)

 SIN AND THE EXAMPLE LIFE